leapt/admin-bundle/docs/getting_started.rst

-Getting started with SnowcapAdminBundle
+Getting started with LeaptAdminBundle
 =======================================

-SnowcapAdminBundle provides a few useful features for your backoffice applications.
+LeaptAdminBundle provides a few useful features for your backoffice applications.
 The goal of this bundle is to provide a series of tools and helpers to facilitate your work, but also to get out of your way when you want to add totally custom features.